NoWar3289/BitMapper2D/README.md

 # BitMapper2D

 BitMapper2D is a lightweight 2D tile map editor built with Pygame, designed for new game developers and level designers who need a simple but powerful tool for creating tile-based game maps.
-It allows you to quickly create, edit, and export maps as a txt file containing corresponding digits.
-Simply place tiles from your texture library onto the grid, save your map, and import it into your game.
+It allows you to quickly create, edit, and export maps as a txt file containing corresponding index values.
+Simply place the tiles from your texture library onto the grid, save your map, and import it into your game.

 ## Keyboard Shortcuts